isel-leic-pc/s2324v-se3/README.md

 - With few exceptions (e.g. the server socket), all server state is exclusively managed by the _main_ thread.
 - All interaction with the server is done by sending control messages to the server's _control queue_.
 -
-The [RemoteClient] [RemoteClient](src/main/kotlin/pt/isel/pc/RemoteClient.kt) is responsible to interact with a specific connected client, and follows a similar design.
+The [RemoteClient](src/main/kotlin/pt/isel/pc/RemoteClient.kt) class is responsible to interact with a specific connected client, and follows a similar design.